dkole4/wordtrain/README.md

     * Docker Engine, version 20.10.12 or newer.
     * Docker Compose, version 1.29.x or newer.

+* To run, use command `docker-compose up --build`.
 * To enable CORS, change `spring.profiles.active` property of API to 'production'.
 * To run on a separate machine:
     * Change environment variable `REACT_APP_HOST`'s hostname to your server's address.